-Connectivity options are abundant and include DVI-D, VGA, HDMI 1.4, and a headphones jack.
-There’s no DP input, but once again – similarly priced monitors don’t offer DisplayPort either.
+Connectivity options are abundant and include DVI-D, VGA, HDMI 1.4, and a headphone jack.

-While the chassis of the screen has a glossy finish, the screen has a low-haze (25%) anti-glare coating which eliminates reflections, but doesn’t make the picture appear grainy as more aggressive coatings tend to do.
+While the chassis of the screen has a glossy finish, the screen has a low-haze (25%) anti-glare coating, which eliminates reflections, but doesn’t make the picture seem grainy as more aggressive coatings tend to do.

 Price & Similar Monitors

-The Philips 246E9QDSB goes for around $100 which is a very good price given its specifications and features.
+The Philips 246E9QDSB MSRP is $100, which is an excellent price given its specifications and features.
 It’s also available as a 22″ sized variant for $10 – $20 less, the Philips 226E9QDSB.